-There are dishes that warm our heart and soul and for me one of these dishes is Italian Easter cheese bread – crescia al formaggio.
-This leavened savory cake is traditionally baked during the Easter period in Umbria. is Nowadays it is very popular and it can be bought all year round in many Umbrian bakeries.
+There are dishes that warm up our heart and soul and for me one of these dishes is Italian Easter cheese bread – crescia al formaggio.
+This leavened savory bread/cake is traditionally baked during the Easter period in Umbria.
+Nowadays it is very popular and it can be bought all year round in many Umbrian bakeries.
 When I was a student I used to buy it still lukewarm and I ate it for lunch between one course and another.

 When I recently met a food blogger who lives in Gubbio I immediately asked her for the original and tested recipe.
 Her name is Marta and her blog is called In cucina con mia sorella.
-She kindly offered to me this recipe by her and I have changed it almost for nothing.
-I trust the experience and tradition of his family that has been preparing this crescia with Umbrian cheese for many years.
+She kindly gave me this recipe and I almost have not made any changes.
+I trust the experience and tradition of her family that has been preparing this crescia for many years.

-This pasqualina cake is very tasty, rich in various types of cheeses, perfect to be eaten with a glass of red wine.
-The smell during cooking is absolutely overwhelming and it takes so much fortitude to not eat it still very hot as soon as it comes out of the oven.
+This Easter Italian bread is very tasty, rich in various types of cheeses, perfect to be eaten with a glass of red wine.
+The smell during cooking is absolutely overwhelming and it takes a lot of inner strenght to not eat while it still very hot as soon as it comes out of the oven.